top of page

-As temperatures continue to rise in the Northern Hemisphere, the global economy is also heating up.
-Numerous surveys confirm a more positive outlook for the next year.
-Coronavirus variants are threatening progress to date.
-Yet, the pandemic is ceding its place to other potential risks to global growth.
+As temperatures continue to rise in the Northern Hemisphere, other aspects of the business context are also heating up.
+Yet, while coronavirus variants continue to impact health, the pandemic has largely ceded its place to other potential risks to global growth.
 This puts many C-suite executives into more familiar territory.
 Risks remain, yet they are more typical, with clearer options to mitigate them.
-Still, while the outlook is refreshing, the organization may not feel refreshed.
-I’m working with senior leaders to understand whether – and how – to turn up the heat for their businesses.

 Achieving the vision is not a short-term endeavor.